jamie120/ms4-wild-mile/testing.md

 ## **User Testing**

-A fellow Code Institute student took the time to thoroughly review the site content and code.
-They provided me with several ideas to improve both the user experience and improve code efficiency.

 All changes are documented in Section 6 of this document (Post Review Changes)

 # Post Review Changes

-* The following was addressed post-testing and feedback. (changes are detailed in commit history dated 30/01/2021 onwards) :
+* The following was addressed post-testing and feedback. (changes are detailed in commit history dated 15/04/2021 onwards) :
-    1. Change image on the recipe page to occupy less page width ( change div class from container-fluid to a container ) - fixes image sharpness.
-    2. Change ingredients and recipe info font style to match directions font style on the recipe page.
-    3. Make the navbar menu button and scroll up button smaller on mobile.
-    4. Adjust the spacing between 'search' and 'all recipes' buttons on the recipes page.
-    5. Change the colour of the range, rating input on the recipes page, to match the track colour.
-    6. Add page headers to add-recipe and edit-recipe pages - remove 'eat vegan' heading from both.
-    7. Change all app routes to contain hyphens, not underscores.
-    8. Sort recipes in app.py to display in ascending order of date added on the recipes template.
-    9. Do not display image container on recipe page if 'image URL' entry is blank.
-    10. Remove the required attribute from the 'image URL' field on both add and edit recipe forms.
-    11. Add comment and rating made visible to all site visitors, redirect to login if attempt to add comment without authentication.
+    1. Remove sitewide search functionality for conversions - implement function into conversions page only.
+    2. Add search function to merchandise/products page.
+    3. Add further conditional coding to site navigation, to improve user experience.
+    4. Combine manage conversions and approve conversions pages, to create one dynamic page for displaying listings to site admin.
+    5. Make fixed height cards in 'my_listings' and 'saved_listings' templates.
+    6. Add confirm delete modals for merchandise and products throughout the site.
+    7. Remove home link from sign in page.
+    8. Adjust z-index on 'my-account' dropdown menu, to fix issue when empty toast messages element was preventing use of nav dropdown upon sign in.
+    9. Create error handling templates for 400,403,404,500 errors.